Prefix Control#

 q_fori_loop(lower, upper, body_fun, init_val)[source]#

-Jasp compatible version of jax.lax.fori_loop The parameters and semantics are the same as for the Jax version.
+Jasp compatible version of jax.lax.fori_loop.
+The parameters and semantics are the same as for the Jax version.

 In particular the following loop is performed